 34. Go Japandi

 If you love the simplicity and serenity of a Japanese style garden, gravel is a go-to hardscaping material.
-Especially when you combine it with larger landscape rocks, like the ones in this “ocean garden” in Westchester, New York state.
-Here, the boulders symbolise coastlines and islands, and the gravel is raked to appear like waves.
+Especially when you combine it with larger landscape rocks, to create what landscapers call an “ocean garden”.
+Large boulders can be used to symbolise coastlines and islands, and the gravel can be raked to appear like waves.

 35. Add sparkle to your alfresco area

-One last look at how perfect gravel is for flooring for your alfresco dining area.
+Why is gravel such a perfect flooring material for your al fresco dining area?
 Maybe it’s the confetti-like appearance of multi-coloured gravel that is part of its appeal?
-Or maybe it’s how the soft and rounded forms contrast so well with the sharp lines and angles of contemporary homes like this?
+Or maybe it’s how the soft and rounded forms contrast so well with the sharp lines and angles of contemporary homes?
 Let me know your thoughts on gravel gardens in the comments below.

-And if you’d like to explore top-rated gardening services, you can find anyone from expert garden designers to people who can just give you a hand prepping your space by giving it a tidy-up or if need be, a complete garden clean.
+Like to explore top-rated gardening services?
+You can find anyone from expert garden designers to people who can just help prep your space by giving it a tidy-up or if need be, a complete garden clean.
 There’s also those who specialise in laying down turf for any areas you wish to keep green.
 When it’s time for laying a base for your gravel garden, you can also get help with soil or sand delivery.